Hawkeye is Committed to its' Employees. Team Hawk Emphasizes Continuing Education and Training in Best Practices for

 Upcoming Schedule for Hawkeye In-House Best Practices Training Program, Spring of 2019: Schedule Update Pending

-4-Year Apprenticeship Program – Fall, 2016 Participants: Bryce Bishop, Michael Vest, Nicholas Chavez, Bradley Hamilton, Hansel Briseno, Scott Hudspeth, Gerardo Martinez, Bryan Mujica, Rebeca Cuellar, Alex Peralta, Marc Walther, Eddie Nelson, and David Cordova .
+4-Year Apprenticeship Program – Fall, 2018 Participants: Bryce Bishop, Michael Vest, Nicholas Chavez, Bradley Hamilton, Hansel Briseno, Scott Hudspeth, Gerardo Martinez, Bryan Mujica, Alex Peralta, Marc Walther, Eddie Nelson, and David Cordova .
 Way to go, Team!
 Fall grades just posted and Team Hawk got five 9 A’s, 3 B’s, and 1 C. Hawkeye Electric is happy to continue reimbursing for tuition and books under the tuition reimbursement program for these dedicated individuals.
-Time to start preparing for fall, 2017 is rapidly approaching.
+Time to start preparing for spring.
+2019 is rapidly approaching.
 Interested in furthering your education in the electrical trade?
 Contact Pete Trowbridge or Keith Shay to learn more about how to enroll in the program.

 “Since starting in the field as a Apprentice with Hawkeye back in 2001, I have moved up the ranks to Journeyman, then Foreman, and now up into the role of Estimator & Project Manager.
 Along the way, I have taken advantage of a number of courses and supplemental training opportunities offered by Hawkeye.
 Examples include 2005 NEC code update training, a Soares Grounding & Bonding NEC-2008, introduction to basic Motor Controls & Ladder Logic class, and general OJT experience provided by the Company’s experienced Foremen, Superintendent, and Project Managers.
 This training has been instrumental in helping me continue to grow with the company and expand my knowledge of the electrical trade.”